Proposals for Assyrian autonomy in Iraq: Assyrian Administrative Region

-Several Assyrian political parties convened to sign a position paper on the 6th of March 2017 relating to the future of the Nineveh Plains.
+Several Assyrian political parties convened to sign a position paper on 6 March 2017 relating to the future of the Nineveh Plains.
 The position paper called for the creation of a Nineveh Plains province that is self-governed by the Assyrian population of the Nineveh Plain.

 Incorporation with Kurdistan region

 Many Kurdish politicians have publicly come out in support of annexing the area to the Kurdistan Regional Government as their fifth governorate (after Dohuk, Erbil and Slemani, and Halabja).
 Some Assyrians claim Masoud Barzani's KDP is intimidating the population into demanding their region be annexed.
-This is a controversial issue and the population has different views on the matter as revealed by a WikiLeaks document released in 2011:

 Some Assyrian political parties have called for the establishment of an Assyrian-governed Nineveh Plains province as part of the KRG.
 The province would include the districts of Tel Keppe District, Al-Hamdaniya and Shekhan, and would be governed by the local Assyrian population of the region.
-Parts of the Nineveh Plain has illegally annexed and been under the jurisdiction of the KRG and Peshmerga, leading to the inclusion of sections of the Nineveh Plain as a "disputed area" and thus the KRG referendum, 2017 will take place in this occupied territory.
+Parts of the Nineveh Plain have been illegally annexed and been under the jurisdiction of the KRG and Peshmerga, leading to the inclusion of sections of the Nineveh Plain as a "disputed area" and thus the KRG referendum, 2017 will take place in this occupied territory.